-From there, I encourage people to speak from their own passion and experience, e.g. “I’m involved with this organization that’s helping neighbors come together using a gathering model” or “I attended this thing called Village and enjoyed meeting people there!”
+From there, you can encourage people to speak from their own passion and experience, e.g., “I’m involved with this organization that’s helping neighbors come together using a gathering model” or “I attended this thing called Village and enjoyed meeting people there!”

-And finally, you get to the “ask”, or the reason you may be talking to someone about Village.
+And finally, you can “ask”, or the reason you may be talking to someone about the Village.
 It could be to invite them to attend, or to enlist their help in starting a Village.
 “I’m looking for folks who like this idea and who want to help get something going in our neighborhood.
-Would you be interested?” or “I’m a part of a Village Leads program and am looking for a few people to help me by attending the local gatherings.
+Would you be interested?” or “I’m a part of a Village Builders program and am looking for a few people to help me by attending the local gatherings.
 Is that something you’d consider?”

 We get asked this a lot!
-Our vision at VillageCo is a locally connected world.
-We are addressing the challenges and barriers holding us back from being connected locally, which we see as two-fold:
+Our ultimate vision at VillageCo is to foster a locally connected world.

-2) we lack ways of connecting that ease social anxieties and allow for genuine connection.
+Lack of Pathways: We lack easy ways of connecting that ease social anxieties and naturally allow for genuine, authentic connections.

-Our hope is that as we grow, we can offer these simple tools and practices to many inspired Village Builders - helping create more Villages everywhere - leading to a world that feels more connected at the local level.
+Ultimately, as we grow, we hope to share these simple, effective tools and practices with many inspired individuals—helping to create more Villages everywhere.
+By doing so, we aim to lead the way to a world that feels stronger and more connected at the local level.

 This is a very important question!
 Many people seeking to build community have an agenda in mind - and that’s a good thing!
 There are many organizations focused on specific causes or beliefs, but this is not the goal of Village.